apache/calcite-avatica-go/site/go_development.md

 {% endcomment %}
 -->

+## Issues

+To file issues, please use the [Calcite JIRA](https://issues.apache.org/jira/projects/CALCITE/issues) and select `avatica-go` as the component.

+## Updating protobuf definitions

+To update the procotol buffer definitions, update `AVATICA_VER` in `gen-protobuf.bat` and `gen-protobuf.sh` to match the version you want to generate protobufs for and then run the appropriate script for your platform.

 ## Testing

 The test suite takes around 4 minutes to run if you run both the Avatica HSQLDB and Apache Phoenix tests.